Akshay120703/Machine-Learning-Projects/README.md

-# Encryptix-Projects
+# Machine-Learning-Projects
-The Repository is dedicated to Encryptix Projects
+The Repository is dedicated to Machine Learning Projects made by me.